bobbyrathoree/amzn-agent/README.md

 ## Features

-- Create and manage AI bots
+- Create and manage intelligent bots
-- Chat with AI bots using various Bedrock models
+- Chat with bots using various Bedrock LLM models
+- Share bots publicly or keep them private
 - Integration with Bedrock knowledge bases for RAG (Retrieval Augmented Generation)
 - Real-time chat with streaming responses
 - User authentication and authorization